 - When you are signed-in to your Yahoo account, Yahoo associates your observed interests and activities with your Yahoo account using a process that keeps your personal information and your browsing information separate.

-- If you are a registered Yahoo user who is not signed-in, Yahoo stores information about your interests based on a browser cookie ID.
-This cookie ID is an encrypted (or “one-way secret hashed”) form of a Yahoo cookie that is separate from your Yahoo account information and also includes the age (in whole years), gender, and location provided when you created your Yahoo account.
-This cookie is not used by any party, including Yahoo, to personally identify you.
+- If you are a registered Yahoo user who is not signed in, Yahoo stores information about your interests based on a browser cookie ID.
+This cookie ID is an encrypted (or ‘one-way secret hashed’) form of a Yahoo cookie that is separate from your Yahoo account information and also includes the age (in whole years), gender and location provided when you created your Yahoo account.
+Your device ID or other identifiers may be associated with this cookie ID for each device that you log in to, and your device or cookie IDs may also be associated with other devices in a similar location, such as within a household.
+This cookie is not used by any party, including Yahoo, to identify you personally.

 - Conduct research to improve Yahoo's content, products and services.